-In six years at Liverpool the Dutchman fired in European and Carling Cup finals, scored hat-tricks and braces against our biggest rivals, struck late to earn us a place in the Champions League and smashed home numerous crucial penalties.
+In six years at Liverpool the Dutchman scored in Champions League and League Cup finals, hit hat-tricks and braces against our biggest rivals, and smashed home numerous crucial penalties.

-Originally purchased by Rafael Benitez in 2006 as a striker, he proved himself to be selfless and versatile by operating just as often on the right wing.
+Originally signed by Rafael Benitez in 2006 as a striker, he proved himself to be selfless and versatile by operating just as often on the right wing.

-Kuyt arrived on these shores with a prolific goalscoring record in Dutch football, latterly Feyenoord, and he instantly found favour on the Kop with an all-action debut as a substitute at home to West Ham on August 26.
+Kuyt arrived in England boasting a prolific goalscoring record in Dutch football, latterly with Feyenoord, and he instantly found favour on the Kop with an all-action debut as a substitute at home to West Ham United.

-The Holland international notched his first Liverpool goal against Newcastle United on September 20, 2006, and he'd net a further 13 in his debut season.
+The Netherlands international notched his first Liverpool goal against Newcastle United in September 2006, and he'd net a further 13 in his debut season.

-One of the No.18's finest moments in a red shirt arrived in October 2007 with a penalty brace at Goodison Park as Liverpool clinched a dramatic last-minute win over their bitter rivals.
+One of the No.18's finest moments for the Reds came in October 2007 with a penalty brace at Goodison Park as Liverpool clinched a dramatic last-minute win over their bitter rivals.

 This came just months after the death of his father, a personal tragedy which, by his own admission, impacted upon his game.

-However, by the end of 2007-08 Kuyt had returned to top form, with priceless goals against Marseille, Inter Milan and Arsenal helping the Reds reach another Champions League semi-final.
-Defeat to Chelsea followed despite another goal in the Anfield leg to take his tally for the season to 11.
+However, at the end of 2007-08 Kuyt had returned to top form, with priceless goals against Marseille, Inter Milan and Arsenal helping the Reds reach another Champions League semi-final.
+Defeat by Chelsea followed, despite another goal in the Anfield leg to take his tally for the season to 11.

 Kuyt continued his knack of breaking Everton hearts with goals in both 2009-10 derbies en route to a final haul of 11.
 Sadly, it proved to be a poor season for the club as a whole, with failure to qualify for the Champions League resulting in Benitez parting company with the Reds.

-The weeks that followed would go some way to easing Kuyt's disappointment, however, as Holland reached their first World Cup final in 32 years.
+The weeks that followed would go some way to easing Kuyt's disappointment, however, as the Netherlands reached their first World Cup final in 32 years.

-Our man started every game in South Africa, where his performances earned universal acclaim.
-Dutch icon Johan Cruyff was among those to laud the forward - claiming he was 'worth his weight in gold'.
+He started every game in the South Africa tournament, where his performances earned universal acclaim.
+Dutch icon Johan Cruyff was among those to laud the forward, claiming he was 'worth his weight in gold'.

 Despite Kuyt's best efforts, though, it was clubmates Fernando Torres and Pepe Reina who returned to Melwood with World Cup medals following Spain's extra-time victory.

-The following season saw Kuyt collect a first medal with Liverpool.
-He scored a goal in extra-time and then converted a spot-kick in the Carling Cup shoot-out win over Cardiff City.
+The following season saw Kuyt finally collect a first medal with Liverpool.
+He scored a goal in extra-time and then converted a spot-kick in the Carling Cup shootout win over Cardiff City.